 The mean interview length was 62 minutes for version A of the questionnaire, 67 minutes for version B and 61 minutes for version C. Interviewers achieved an overall response rate of between 53.6 and 53.8 per cent.
 Details are shown in Table A.1.

 As in earlier rounds of the series, the respondent was asked to fill in a self-completion questionnaire which, whenever possible, was collected by the interviewer.
 Otherwise, the respondent was asked to post it to NatCen Social Research.
 If necessary, up to three postal reminders were sent to obtain the self-completion supplement.

 A total of 412 respondents (13 per cent of those interviewed) did not return their self-completion questionnaire.
 Version A of the self-completion questionnaire was returned by 85 per cent of respondents to the face-to-face interview, version B of the questionnaire was returned by 89 per cent and version C by 88 per cent.
 As in previous rounds, we judged that it was not necessary to apply additional weights to correct for non-response to the self-completion questionnaire.

 Interviewers were supplied with letters describing the purpose of the survey and the coverage of the questionnaire, which they posted to sampled addresses before making any calls.

 A number of standard analyses have been used in the tables that appear in this report.
 The analysis groups requiring further definition are set out below.
 For further details see Stafford and Thomson (2006).
-Where there are references to specific question numbers, the full question text, including frequencies, can be found at www.bsa-30.natcen.ac.uk.
+Where relevant the name given to the relevant analysis variable is shown in square brackets – for example [REarn].

-The dataset is classified by 12 regions, formerly the Government Office Regions.
+The dataset is classified by the 12 Government Office Regions.